-The Lunchtime Lecture Series is a virtual weekly talk series on the history of science, technology, and medicine.
-We invite historians and speakers from the sciences, arts, and humanities to cover intriguing topics followed by a Q&A.
+Our virtual Lunchtime Lecture Series features discussions on the history of science, technology, and medicine.
+We invite historians and speakers from the sciences, arts, and humanities to examine intriguing topics followed by a Q&A.

-Now combined with our Saturday Speaker Series, Lunchtime Lectures take a rigorous and entertaining approach to exploring topics for scholars and anyone interested in stories about the history of science.
+Lunchtime Lectures take a rigorous and entertaining approach to topics of interest to scholars and anyone curious about the history of science.
 The talks help expand perceptions of the nature of science and how it’s done.
+Our spring 2022 season highlights authors discussing their books and their research on various science topics.

 The Lunchtime Lecture Series is a project of the Arnold and Mabel Beckman Center for the History of Chemistry at the Science History Institute.
-For more information about this series, please contact firstname.lastname@example.org.
+For more information please contact firstname.lastname@example.org.

 Recent Lunchtime Lectures